 What Is Fleet Maintenance?

-Fleet maintenance is the process of keeping company vehicles in good operating condition for safety, reliability, and longevity.
+Fleet maintenance is the practice of keeping company vehicles in good operating condition for safety, reliability, and longevity.
 It involves performing recommended periodic maintenance, replacing parts, and tracking asset history to avoid unexpected breakdowns.

 Comprehensive fleet preventative maintenance (PM) programs strive to improve vehicle inspection outcomes, reduce operating and maintenance costs, and ensure compliance with regulatory requirements.